-2. Studio S: is a personal favorite of mine.
-Seher Tareen is an Art enthusiast who incorporates art history in her designs, particularly her sarees.
+2. Studio S: Seher Tareen is an Art enthusiast who incorporates art history in her designs, particularly her sarees.
 A personal favorite of mine is her green and cream Degas sari.
-You can wear it with pants or get it stitched like a traditional sari.
+You can wear it with lace-up pants or get it stitched like a traditional sari.
 What is different about Studio S. saris are their 3D embellishments.
 Besides embroidery, which is common, she plays with satin lace-ups, tassels, and other creative 3 dimensional embellishments.
 And the homage she pays to each “art”ist, such as Degas, Shakespeare, and Amrita Shergil is quite stunning as well.
 If you like art and want to have something different in your collection, then do look into Studio S. Here sarees, like Feeha Jamshed’s sarees, are a fun and flattering for that ultra-modern girl.

 Another saree that is a must-have in your sari collection is a French lace sari.
-I can’t think of any designer in Pakistan or India who incorporates this elegantly timeless, but simple fabric.
+I can’t think of any designer in the Indian Sub-Continent who incorporates this elegantly timeless, but simple fabric.
 Pair it with a stylish embroidered or unembroidered blouse and you can be the highlight of any party.
 A place to get your hands on premium French lace is HERE.